dadlang/dadl/README.md

             nestedChild
                 evenMoreNasted string

 Then to save yourself from indention hell you can just teleport to given node using braces [].
-Every line fallowing teleport is considerd as a child of that node.
+Every line following teleport is considerd as a child of that node.

     @schema embedded_text_sample.dads